Savannah Speech & Hearing Center

 Executive Director

 Dr. Sheana Richardson has been with Savannah Speech and Hearing Center since 2000 and is currently the Executive Director.
 She is a native of Savannah.
 Dr. Richardson completed her undergraduate degree at Brigham Young University and her Master’s Degree in Audiology at the University of Georgia.
 She received her Doctorate in Audiology through the University of Florida.
-Dr. Richardson’s has experience in the evaluation, diagnosis and rehabilitation of pediatric and adult hearing and disorders, including evaluation and fitting of hearing aids and cochlear implants.
+Dr. Richardson has experience in the evaluation, diagnosis and rehabilitation of pediatric and adult hearing and disorders, including evaluation and fitting of hearing aids and cochlear implants.
 She is a member of the American Academy of Audiology and the American Speech-Language and Hearing Association.
 She is licensed to practice Audiology and dispense hearing aids by the Georgia State Board of Examiners.
 Dr. Richardson is married with 5 daughters.
 When she is not at work, she enjoys reading, baking, and spending time with her family.

 Rehabilitation Department

-Speech Language Pathology and Pediatric Occupational Therapy
+Speech Language Pathology, Pediatric Occupational and Physical Therapies

 Dvora Gottlieb, M.M.Sc., CCC-SLP